PhilipNEUAL/ResultsPack/README.md

 ## Installing ResultsPack

-Download the archive and extract the ZIP to
+Download the archive and extract the ZIP.
+Copy the contents of ResultsPack-main to:

 ```text
 ianseo/htdocs/Modules/Custom/ResultsPack/